 A parasitised aphid appears swollen & “mummified”, ranging in colour from gold or bronze to brown or black.

-Aphidius is widely used to control aphids in greenhouses by commercial growers.
+Aphidius is widely used as aphid pest control in greenhouses by commercial growers.

 Aphidius Life Cycle